-You may be prescribed a combination inhaler, this is where the inhaler combines both relief and preventative inhaler medications.
+You may be prescribed a combination inhaler.
+This is where the inhaler combines both relief and preventative inhaler medications.
 They contain a long-acting reliever medicine and a steroid preventer medicine too.
 Some of the examples of this would be Seretide, Symbicort or Fostair.

 Your GP may prescribe this alternative for many reasons, including poor asthma control, and it’s crucial to discuss this with them.
 Like all inhalers, you should use your combination inhaler as prescribed and even when you are feeling well.
 You may also still need a normal reliever inhaler with the combination inhaler.
 Have a look at Asthma UK for more information on these inhalers.

-Tablets and injections
+Tablets and Injections

 In more severe cases an inhaler may not be enough.
 You may be offered different oral medications to help to control your asthma, including:

 - Leukotriene Receptor Antagonists (LTRAs) – These are non-steroid oral preventer medications.
-They are an ‘add on’ treatment so should still be taken with your regular inhalers.
+They are an ‘add on' treatment so should still be taken with your regular inhalers.
 They help to calm inflammation in your airways, reduce your bodies response to allergens and help with exercise-induced asthma.
 An example would be Montelukast.
-Find more information.

 - Theophylline – This is another non-steroidal ‘add on’ treatment.
 It’s taken orally or sometimes intravenously in an emergency.
 It works by relaxing the muscles around your airways so they can widen, and air can flow easily.
 It is not suitable for all people with asthma.
-Find more information.

 For some people with severe asthma who have tried many other options, you may be given injections every few weeks.
 There are a few different types of these, and they can only be prescribed by a specialist.

 If you suffer from asthma it may be a good idea to get a personal alarm.
-If your symptoms worsen or you feel like you’re having an attack, you can simply press your pendant button (around your wrist or neck) and our 24/7 Care Team will be there to help.
-They’ll call an ambulance and your emergency contacts, family, friends and/or neighbours, to inform them of your situation.
+If your symptoms worsen or you feel like you're having an attack, you can simply press your pendant button (around your wrist or neck) and our 24/7 Response Team will be there to help.
+They'll call an ambulance and your emergency contacts, family, friends and/or neighbours, to inform them of your situation.

 The condition also qualifies for VAT Exemption, which means you won't pay any VAT when you purchase an alarm.